kristingreenslit/react-debug-exercise/README.md

 Traditional methods for [debugging Javascript](https://medium.com/@sandeep.scet/different-ways-to-debug-javascript-code-579e7f58cf10#.3gbqsze60) won't always work well in a React application because React code isn't native to the browser.
 [React Dev Tools](https://github.com/facebook/react-devtools) might be more helpful.

 The SAR method (Situation, Action, Result) is a great method for thinking through the steps needed to solve a problem.
 For a written bug report, I use the SEA template (Steps to reproduce, Expected result, Actual result).
-Pro tip - save the SEA template as a signature in your email client if you find yourself frequently reporting bugs.
-JIRA can be also be configured to generate bug tickets sent to a designated email address.
+Pro tip: save the SEA template as a signature in your email client if you find yourself frequently reporting bugs.
+JIRA can be configured to generate bug tickets sent to a designated email address.

 ### Installation